 When Does Expressing Anger Indicate An Anger Management Problem?

-Anger can also serve as a constructive motivator, like when your anger compels you to change your life for the better or to speak out when you witness another person being mistreated or abused.
+Anger management counseling can help you calm the storm before you blow.
+Anger can be a destructive force – both internally and relationally.
+Anger an also serve as a constructive motivator, like when your anger compels you to change your life for the better or to speak out when you witness another person being mistreated or abused.

 And then… there are those times when anger isn’t so constructive, like when you attempt to suppress your anger for days and days until—like an unattended pot on the stove—you boil over.

 As a general rule of thumb, anger becomes problematic when it becomes: frequent, explosive, violent, out of proportion to the severity of the situation, passive-aggressive, vengeful, or interferes with your relationships, employment, academic performance, or legal and medical status.

 You might also be asking, “Why are some people more predisposed toward anger than others?”